kenhktsui/goformer/README.md

 Can GoFormer perform reasonably well just by next move (token) prediction, without MCTS[3][4]?
 Let's find out.
 My research goals are that:
 - if language model can reason and plan, it can play Go very well.
 - if GoFormer can perform reasonably well, it can be used as a baseline for future research in Go game, without the use of tree search.
 - does language model needs MCTS to play Go well?
+- Go game is a game of reasoning and planning, and it is a good testbed for language model because result is measurable.
+Model architecture can be tested and compared.

 ## GoFormer Model
 The first version of model is in Huggingface 🤗[kenhktsui/goformer-v0.1](https://huggingface.co/kenhktsui/goformer-v0.1).